jkubis96/JIMG/README.md

 <br />

-<span style="color:green">Displayed images can be resized with Window size / Size sliders and also zoomed by pressing and holding the 'Z' button and scrolling by mouse or touchpad in selected part of the image</span>
+<span><font color="green">Displayed images can be resized with Window size / Size sliders and also zoomed by pressing and holding the 'Z' button and scrolling by mouse or touchpad in selected part of the image</font></span>

 <br />